adarshx01/Gstreamer-UDP/README.md

 # Gstreamer-UDP
 Streaming LIVE webcam feed using GStreamer .
 A Python-based GStreamer application for streaming video between a sender and receiver using UDP transmission over same network.

-#  Streaming LIVE webcam feed using GStreamer
-##  Introduction
-This repository provides a Python-based GStreamer application for streaming video between a sender and receiver.

 ##  Required:
 -  Linux System
 *  Ensure both sender and receiver are on the same network.